aleskandro/git-backup/readme.md

    I wrote it for personal use.
 I use to sync my workstations with a remote server, which is in charge of exploiting the proper backup strategy and rotation scheme over different kinds of storage.
-   However, "(r)syncing" a lot of git repositories, full of very small files, over the network, can have huge overheads (e.g., IO overhead due to the stat() system call).
+   However, "(r)syncing" a lot of git repositories, full of very small files, over the network, can have huge overheads (e.g., IO overhead due to the stat() system call, network encryption...).

    Git remotes can lack different data from your local repositories: secrets/env files, e.g., stashed or not staged files, local branches/commits.